ArthurGareginyan/best-preloader/readme.txt

 * [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/best-preloader)

 == Changelog ==
+= 2.1.1 =
+* POT file updated.
+* Russian translation updated.
+* Image "thanks.png" removed.
+* Advertisement replaced by new.
+* Added the subject with plugin name to email address on settings page.
+* On settings page, size of field of "Preloader image size" option changed to 3.
+* Function "bestpreloader_enqueue_scripts_admin" renamed to "bestpreloader_load_scripts_admin".
+* Function "bestpreloader_enqueue_scripts_frontend" renamed to "bestpreloader_load_scripts_frontend".
 = 2.1 =
-* Added option to set the time delay after which the preloader will appear.
+* Added option to set the delay before the preloader appears.
 * CSS code of preloader is improved.
 = 2.0 =
 * Some changes in design of settings page.